 We will develop your understanding and operational forecasting experience as well as focusing on interpersonal skills (customer engagement and business awareness, communications and relationship building) to ensure you can help us deliver our vision for Operational Meteorologists and excellence in customer service.

 Whilst training and once qualified you will work closely with other qualified Operational Meteorologists to produce products and deliver services in real time for customers.
 Towards the end of your training you will be required to complete work-based competence assessments to achieve the National Occupational Standard that underpin RQF level 5 Meteorological Forecasting Qualification.

 Throughout your training you will be working towards gaining the skills and capabilities to meet the following job responsibilities as a qualified Operational Meteorologist.

 You need to ensure you structure your CV and cover letter to address each of these essential criteria.

 The foundation course is an intensive course of study.
 It uses many of the physical and mathematical concepts covered at A-level and prior knowledge of the following topics is expected:

 Competence in the maths and physics topics listed above will be tested in a technical test (see attached) as part of the selection process.

 If you do not hold A-level mathematics and AS or A-level physics qualifications (or the direct equivalent) you will need to supply alternative evidence that you meet the pre-requisite standard in addition to your CV and covering letter.
-Alternative ways of demonstrating the standard could include successful completion of a university foundation year in science or successful completion of degree modules that make significant use of the mathematics and physics topics listed above.
-In these instances, please provide a syllabus outline, or, where possible, a link to online module descriptors (example 1, example 2).
-The test will likely differ from examples linked to, to include elements of degree level meteorology.
+AThis could be successful completion of a university foundation year in science or successful completion of degree modules that make significant use of the mathematics and physics topics listed above.
+In these instances, please provide a syllabus outline or a link to online module descriptors (example 1, example 2).

 In order to apply for this job, please Sign In/Create Account.